OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 # Objective

-The objective of this cheat sheet is to provide an explanation of about what an **Abuse Case** is, why abuse cases are important when considering the security of an application, and further finally, to provide a proposal for a pragmatic approach to builing  a list of abuse cases and tracking them for every feature planned for implementation as part of an application.
-The cheat sheet may be used for this purpose regardless of the project methodology used (waterfall or agile).
+The objective of this cheat sheet is to provide an explanation of what an **Abuse Case** is, why abuse cases are important, and to provide a pragmatic approach to builing abuse cases for tracking during feature implementation of an application.
+This cheat sheet applies regardless of the project methodology used (waterfall or agile).

 **Important note about this Cheat Sheet:**